Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     # zBuilder.bundle : zFiber 6 #
     # zBuilder.builder : Finished: ---Elapsed Time = 0:00:00.087000 #

-These :term:`scene items<scene item>` stats were retrieved by the builder.
+These :term:`scene item<scene item>` stats were retrieved by the builder.
-In this case you can see there are 7 zTissues, 4 zBones, etc.
+In this case, there are 7 zTissues, 4 zBones, etc.
 Scene items typically fall into two categories:

 * :term:`Nodes<node>`, which are the Maya dependency graph nodes in the scene.
 * :term:`Parameters<node>`, which are the relevant pieces of data associated with nodes, like meshes and :term:`maps<map>`.

-To give you a sense of the complexity that zBuilder is handling for you here, the scene items captured in this case are:
+The scene items captured in this case are:

 * All the Ziva nodes. (zTissue, zTet, zAttachment, etc..)
 * Order of the nodes so we can re-create material layers reliably.